Close

 Where:

 Suppose you are considering investing in a rental property.
-You purchase a rental property for ₹200,000, and over the course of a year, you earn ₹20,000 in rental income.
-Additionally, you incur expenses such as property taxes, maintenance, and mortgage interest, totalling ₹8,000 for the year.
+You purchase a rental property for ₹200,000, and over a year, you earn ₹20,000 in rental income.
+Additionally, you incur expenses such as property taxes, maintenance, and mortgage interest, totaling ₹8,000 for the year.

 To calculate the ROI for this rental property investment, you can use the formula: